henrique-galimberti/holi-express/README.md

 help building this solution.

 ## Architecture
-The solution will be splitted in tiny microservices which will be responsible for processing single entities operations.
+The solution is splitted in tiny microservices, with each one being responsible for processing single entity operations.
 Every microservice consists of a main Verticle that deploys a REST endpoint and registers it on service discovery.

 Every API call will go through an API Gateway, which is currently responsible for:
-* Load Balancing
+* Very simple Load Balancing
 * Fault Tolerance (through circuit-breaker)
 * Service Discovery
 * Authentication and Session Handling